Strift/portfolio/content/blog/vibe-coding-tutorial.md

 The same approach applies to vibe coding.
 In Cursor, these system prompts are written as Cursor rule files.
 Cursor loads these files as extra instructions for the model, based on file-matching patterns.

-For example, you can create a general rule for all files:
+For example, you can create a `.cursor/rules/general.mdc` rule that applies to all files:

-**.cursor/rules/general.mdc:**

 ```mdc
 ---